-Instead of using animal-based foods or live animals from an organization such as Heifer International, your gift supports plant-based hunger relief projects serving some of the world's most impoverished children.
+Instead of using animal-based foods or "gifting" live animals, your donation supports plant-based food and farming projects serving some of the world's most impoverished communities.

-While designed as a gift-donation program, many people donate directly in support of the programs and not as a gift-donation.
-Both styles are critically important and tremendously appreciated.
+Not just gifts... while designed as a gift-donation program, you can also just donate directly (once or recurring).
+All styles are critically important and tremendously appreciated.

-Below are the plant-based feeding programs that will equally share 100% of your gift-donation.
+Below are some of the plant-based feeding and farming programs that will share 100% of your gift-donation.

-We will mail a personalized card and our info booklet to your recipient (if an address is provided) or send an e-mail notification.
-For immediate use, here’s our color printout that can be added to your own card.
+We will mail a personalized card and our info booklet to your recipient (if an address is provided).
+Or you can send a custom e-card at the end of your donation.

 Many people also choose to make a regular donation... you do NOT need a gift recipient to help.

 Through our partners, A Well-Fed World sponsors plant-based school lunch programs in communities experiencing poverty and hunger across the globe.
 For some children, these lunches are their only full meal of the day, providing crucial nutrition as well as improved learning outcomes due to better focus.
 A co-benefit of these lunch programs is often increased attendance in schools, with more children attending regularly when their families know a meal will be served.
 Projects we’ve supported include schools in Ethiopia, Nepal, Uganda and Haiti.

 Partner: International Fund for Africa